nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> studentlist view
     There is no existing student list.

-#### 4.1.3 Clear all existing student lists from the student list collectionst
+#### 4.1.3 Clear all existing student lists from the student list collections
 Clear all existing student lists from the student list collection.
 This is a clear all command.
 If you wish to delete a specific student list, please use the `studentlist delete` instead.